 They envisioned a new kind of radio station, one that did more than just rail against the Far Right voices dominating the airwaves and the internet.
 It would be a station that appealed to listeners' hearts and minds rather than simply pander to their fears.

-To promote hope requires an understanding of hopelessness and its foundation in fear, the antithesis of love but still a natural component of every human soul.
-At Center Left Radio we often speak of the need to suppress our fear and elevate our capacity to love and experience love's many positive aspects, including hope.
+To promote hope requires an understanding of hopelessness and its foundation in fear, the antithesis of love but still a natural component of every human Soul.
+At Center Left Radio we often speak of the need to suppress our fear, elevate our capacity to love and experience love's many positive aspects, including hope.
+This focus is especially critical in the era of Trumpism with its embrace of fear's worst manifestations - racial animus, false religiosity, self-dealing, chronic lying and willful ignorance.
 It’s only through the suppression of fear and its numerous manifestations that we can achieve the linkage - the spirituality - necessary for our successful evolution as both a nation and a species.

 At the core of our programming are a series of political commentaries and topical editorials by Richard Gayzur, a seasoned communicator, screenwriter, composer, musician, novelist and full-throated Progressive.
 Richard's talk segments are buffered by selections from our extensive Jazz catalogue - Kapo's Jazz Sensations - featuring a broad cross-section of contemporary European and American artists.